Yegoroff/PlainElastic.Net/ReadMe.md

 As the result user hardly can debug connectivity issues or extend client functional with missed features.

 The main Idea of PlainElastic.Net is to be a **GLASS BOX**. e.g. provide a **full control over connectivity process to user**.

+### Installation

+##### NuGet support
+You can find **PlainElastic.Net** in NuGet Gallery or just install it using VS *NuGet Packages Manager*. <br/>
+Or just type `Install-Package PlainElastic.Net` in Package Manager Console.

+##### Building from Source
+The easiest way to build PlainElastic.Net from source is to clone the git repository on GitHub and build the PlainElastic.Net solution.

+`git clone git://github.com/Yegoroff/PlainElastic.Net.git`

+The solution file `PlainElastic.Net.sln` is located in the root of the repo.

 ### How Its works